Skip to content

-Moving to Dubai Dubai is one of the seven emirates which make up the United Arab Emirates. although the term is also used to describe the Emirates largest city, Dubai City.
-Strangely for a country situated deep in the heart of oil country, the nation does not actually have significant oil reserves - it makes up only a very small percentage of the economy.
+Dubai is one of the seven emirates that make up the United Arab Emirates.
+The term though is also used to describe the Emirates largest city, Dubai City.
+Strangely for a country situated deep in the heart of oil country, the nation does not actually have significant oil reserves as this resource makes up only a very small percentage of the economy.

 However, Dubai does have a style and sophistication all of its own and has developed at lightening fast pace over the last 20 years or so.
 The country is well known for a number of innovative issues, and while human rights problems have been highlighted in years gone by, this area of society has improved.